kylelangford/primer-css/README.md

 #### Pixels for layout

-The prefered units for element sizing is percents and pixels.
+The prefered units for element sizing, vertical and horizontal spacing is percents and pixels.

-#### Flexbox
+#### Suggested Use: Font-Sizing

-Use flexbox to organize inline media.

-#### CSS Grid

-Use CSS Grid to create layouts.

 ### EM